alihashmiii/Force-Inference/README.md

 `@Author: Ali Hashmi`

-see this link for more information: https://community.wolfram.com/groups/-/m/t/1571507
+see my Wolfram Community post for more information: https://community.wolfram.com/groups/-/m/t/1571507

 This is a Mathematica implementation of the `Bayesian Force Inference` technique by Ishihara and Sugimura (Journal of Theoretical Biology, 2012).
 The script file `Force Inference.m` will infer tension between epithelial cells and the pressure within the cells by using a binarized image of an epithelia.